JuhiLasod/Payment-Request/README.md

-payment request to specified upi id and redirection to payment app directly though scanning the qr code
+Payment request of specified amount and redirection to payment app directly though scanning the qr code which is downloadable.